safaais/ROS-noetic-installtion/README.md

 # ROS-noetic-installtion

-To install ROS noetic successfully on the virtual machine, we have to follow these steps:
+To install ROS noetic successfully on the virtual machine, you have to follow these steps:

 ## 1. Download VirtualBox: